danadrianmirea/minesweeper/README.md

 ## License

-This project is licensed under the terms specified in the `LICENSE.txt` file."# raylib_minesweeper"
+This project is licensed under the terms specified in the `LICENSE.txt` file.